Here you can check costochondritis patients stories.

 Emily B, London, February 2017

-After the collision I started subconsciously tensing my body when I was about to do something that I knew would aggravate my costochondritis.
+After the collision I had started subconsciously tensing my body when I was about to do something that I knew would aggravate my costochondritis.
 Even going on the tube at rush hour was a daunting prospect in case someone knocked into me.
-Marta and Sofia were fantastic by making me aware of this and helping me to relax.
-They showed me how to do frequent, short bursts of exercises to maintain muscle mobility and regain my confidence.
+Michael, Marta and Sofia were fantastic by making me aware of this and helping me to relax.
+Michael showed me how to do frequent, short bursts of exercises to maintain muscle mobility and regain my confidence and now excellent posture.

-I am so grateful I was treated by Marta and Sofia at Sayer Clinics and I appreciated their effective musculoskeletal approach instead of drugs or cortisone injections.
+I am so grateful I was treated at Sayer Clinics as I appreciated their effective muscles and rib-joints approach instead of drugs or cortisone injections.